elgamalsalman/cp-solutions/UVa/UVa_Solutions/11228_Transportation_system/README.md

 ### Explanation

-What Kruskal's algorithm does simply is that it sorts an edges list in non-decreasing order, and greedily includes the shortest edge which connects two vertices which aren't already connected.
+What Kruskal's algorithm does simply is that it sorts an edge list in non-decreasing order, and greedily includes the shortest edge which connects two vertices which aren't already connected.
 The connection criteria is checked quickly using a UFDS (aka DSU) structure.

 See CP3 pages *138* and *139* for a more thorough explanation.